 A couple times a year, I lose it.
 I run out of patience and end up scolding people about spam via an agitated post.
-Expecting people to get upset with me, I was quite surprised at the overall response from my network the first time it happened.
+Expecting people to get upset with me, I was quite surprised at the overall response from my network the first time it I did it.
 Now it’s a biannual event.
 Hear me out.

 Let me set the stage for you